What is Data Science?

 These are just a few examples of important data scientists who have made significant contributions to the field.
 There are many others who have also played key roles in advancing our understanding and application of Data Science techniques and methodologies.

-Data Science influences on all of us.
+Data Science influences all of us.

 History of Data Science: